 - The top and foremost thing is to minimize the usage of credit card i.e. keeping the credit utilization ratio to a minimum.

 - Spend only what you can repay within the billing date.

 - High current balances pull down your score.

 - Also, it is advisable to keep one or two credit cards only.

 - Close all undesired credit cards by clearing the due.

 - Keep only those or that card where the repayment track record is good and is the oldest.
 This helps in building good credit history over a time period.

 Pay not just the ‘Minimum Amount Due’

-- Many people feel to avoid any late fee charges or negative CIBIL reporting, paying minimum amount due is enough but in reality this attracts finance charges in every cycle.
+- Many people feel to avoid any late fee charges or negative CIBIL reporting, paying the minimum amount due is enough but in reality, this attracts finance charges in every cycle.

 - You are only paying the interest on your amount due and rest of the bill remains as it is.
 It is better to always report inaccuracies if any or to pay off little debt in each cycle.